cal-poly-csc530-2214/autograder-ziwei_wu/README.md

 - Downloaded the Sketch source, built it, and tested it to see how it works.
 - test.sk and add_to_equal_14.sk contains some code I tested with. **add_to_equal_14.cpp** and **add_to_equal_14.h** is the output of the Sketch program with the flag **--fe-output-code**.
 The synthesized program is outputted as C++ code.
 - **deriv_ret_example.sk** and its .cpp and .h files solves a single thing: what to return if the input polynomial array has the length of 1?
 The other parts of the program is correct.
-- **figure_4.sk** and its C++ files solve for the MPY program in figure 4.
-Currently, it only tests for the input Array [1,2,3,4,5].
-The reason is because it is tested alongside with something like [4] as well, it becomes unsolvable.
+- **figure_4.sk** and its C++ files solve for the MPY program in figure 4 (translated into Sketch).
+Currently, it only generates a program for the given input Array that contains [1,2,3,4,5].
+The reason is because if something like [4] is an input as well, it becomes unsolvable.
-- Note: Array is a custom struct that contains: an integer representing the array length (named sz) and an integer array of length sz.
+- Note: Array is a struct that contains: an integer representing the array length (named sz) and an integer array of length sz (named A).

 The reason it becomes unsolvable is because of the below snippet.